Brooke Valentine: 2010–2013: Forever / Love Letters EP

-In a 2010 interview, Valentine said that she took a break and has been writing music for other artists, and was now working on new material.
+In a 2010 interview, Valentine said that she took a break and has been writing music for other artists, and was working on new material.

-That year, she also gave birth to her first child, a son named London.
-In 2012, she did an interview with Essence Magazine discussing raising her son's cerebral palsy diagnosis.
-She also penned an open letter to him with Ebony Magazine, calling him her "tiny hero."
+That year, she also gave birth to her first child, a son.
+In 2012, she did an interview with Essence magazine discussing her son's cerebral palsy diagnosis.
+She also penned an open letter to him with Ebony magazine, calling him her "tiny hero".

-Adding to her stage name the alias B. Valentine, she released a music video for the song "Insanity" in January 2012, shot entirely on an Apple iPad and directed by Subliminal CEO Deja the Great.
+Adding to her stage name the alias B. Valentine, she released a music video for the song "Insanity" in December 2011, shot entirely on an Apple iPad and directed by Subliminal CEO Deja the Great.
 She announced a new album titled Forever set for release later in the year, led by a new single "Forever" which premiered on February 14, 2012.
 "Rub It In" (a collaboration with Tyrese) was announced as the set's second single and released as a digital single, but the album was later pushed back in lieu of a new project.

 In 2013, she released a new EP titled Love Letters which garnered a positive response.
-A single from the set, "Don't Wanna Be In Love" was released and peaked at #29 on the Billboard Adult R&B chart, marking her first chart appearance in six years.
+A single from the set, "Don't Wanna Be In Love" was released and peaked at number 29 on the Billboard Adult R&B chart, marking her first chart appearance in six years.

 2014–present: New projects and Love & Hip-Hop

 In 2014, she filmed scenes for the L.A.-spin off cast of VH1's hit reality series Love & Hip Hop, but ultimately did not make the cut.
 Since then, she's been working on her second studio album.

 In 2016, she released a series of new digital singles, with "Grow Up" on April 29, "#CRAIG" (produced by Yonni) on July 2, and "Games" on October 5.

 In June 2017, it was confirmed she will appear on the new season of VH1's popular series Love & Hip Hop: Hollywood alongside newcomers Keyshia Cole and Chanel West Coast.
 She was promoted to a series regular on season five.
+In March 2021, Valentine became an ambassador for Savage x Fenty.

+Personal life

+She married rapper Marcus Black in 2019, and she has three children.
+On July 25, 2026, Valentine announced that they are expecting twins.